fraterenz/recipes/_posts/2021-01-16-yellow-toast.md

 ---
 # Mama makes the best!

 I could eat a ton, especially with masala chai!
+It is best to make it when the weather is nice and sunny, the dough will rise and become nice and fluffy.

 ## Ingredients (metric)